Basic Information:

 Teardown Photos

-As you see (Fig.4) the lamp's brain is a WB2L module.
+As you see (Fig.4), the lamp's brain is a WB2L module.
 The black IC next to it is a BP1638 driver (this will be important later).
 I decided to try out Tuya Cloud Cutter (CC henceforth).
-CC doesn't know this exact model, but knows MI-BW932-999W.
+CC doesn't know this exact model but knows MI-BW932-999W.
 I downloaded OpenBK7231T_UG_1.15.566.bin firmware from the OpenBeken github.
-(Note the UG - since we will be programming it OTA is is important to take the right firmware.)
+(Note the UG - since we will be programming it OTA, it is important to take the right firmware.)
 I then flashed the lamp following CC's instructions.
-After the CC is done you should see a wifi network with SSID OpenBK7231T_XXXXX.
+After the CC is done, you should see a wifi network with SSID OpenBK7231T_XXXXX.
 Follow the setup instructions from OpenBeken: connect to the WiFi, open 192.168.4.1, enter your SSID and password, enter your MQTT server (if needed).

 Pin definition

 Now comes the fun part.
-WB2L has 5 pins that can drive the peripherals.
-It turns out the module is connected to BP1738CJ driver located next to it on the main board.
-Looking at it application diagram:
+WB2L has five pins that can drive the peripherals.
+It turns out the module is connected to the BP1638CJ driver located next to it on the main board.
+Looking at the application diagram:

-We see that the only inputs it takes are three PWM for red, green and blue.
-The lamp as you see from Fig. 3 above has a circle of color LED and a circle of white LEDs.
-The IC on the LED boards has a label BP5711J.
-I couldn't find a datasheet for that, but found one for CN5711
+We see that the only inputs it takes are three PWM for red, green, and blue.
+The lamp, as you see in Fig. 3 above, has a circle of color LEDs and a circle of white LEDs.
+The IC on the LED boards has the label BP5711J.
+I couldn't find a datasheet for that but found one for CN5711

 P6 -> PWM0